torvalds/linux/Documentation/admin-guide/media/ci.rst

    This documentation is outdated.

-This document describes the usage of the high level CI API as in accordance to the Linux DVB API.
+This document describes the usage of the high level CI API as in accordance to the GNU/Linux DVB API.
 This is a not a documentation for the, existing low level CI API.

 .. note::